lousmontabes/capstone-project-page/index.md

 |Support Vector Machine | 1  | 1  |
 |Categorical Naive Bayes |  0.89 | 0.5  |

-<sup>'F1-score' corresponds to F1-score (micro) and 'Accuracy' correponds to balanced accuracy.</sup>
+<sup>'F1-score' corresponds to F1-score (micro) and 'Accuracy' corresponds to balanced accuracy.</sup>

 We can see that **Categorical Naive Bayes** is the only model that didn't achieve accuracy of 1.